adamfowleruk/mljs/planning.md

    - DONE BUG Make links appear for related subjects where iriHandler is set
    - BUG Docs: Openlayers demo page hovering over marker causes null reference looking for result area by id to change css classes
    - BUG google maps address lookup longitude not working again (check latest social media code for fix - back port)
-   - BUG Workplace page not loading at all - error in workplace js file
+   - DONE BUG Workplace page not loading at all - error in workplace js file
    - DONE Widgets: Gracefully handle RDF types that have not been configured in the triple config
    - DONE BUG why don't suggestions show facet values, only facet names?
   - BUG Clicking on Bar chart value gives: Point clicked: x:0, series name:'animal', y:3 data: undefined
-  - BUG highcharts configuration in Workplace 'thin' column overflows container
+  - DONE BUG highcharts configuration in Workplace 'thin' column overflows container
   - Kill suggestions request before issuing another request (one per letter typed)
   - DONE BUG add data series button not working on newly dragged instance of highcharts widget
   - DONE BUG empty strings in widget context config for directory, format, transform results in invalid searches
   - DONE BUG autoCategories on highcharts was false by default, should be true
   - DONE BUG widget-search.js line 560 - suggestions.suggestions is undefined (not a snippeting search)
-  - BUG workplace clicking on contexts results in js error
+  - DONE BUG workplace clicking on contexts results in js error
   - BUG workplace load executing two searches on single searchcontext (hence slow page load)
-  - BUG workplace Need scroll bar adding to main widget layout area so it doesn't overflow
+  - NA BUG workplace Need scroll bar adding to main widget layout area so it doesn't overflow
   - BUG workplace repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
   - DONE BUG Sparqlbar and graphexplorer widgets no longer work
   - DONE BUG no empty results message in sparqlresults